lBedrockl/MassCustomFontGenerator/README.md

 ill add a text tut sometime

-This code is based off of colon's mc2gd code and modified to make imgs imma just use colon's license
+This code is based off of colon's mc2gd code